sky-chaser-high/adobe-illustrator-scripts/README.md

 Select two objects, and run this script.

 > **Note**
-> The dimensional units depend on the ruler units.
+> The dimension units depend on the ruler units.

 ### Requirements
 Illustrator CS4 or higher